Parent and Carers Handbook

 Go Fund me

-We are currently trying to raise funds for a new outdoor area at Beacon Hill School, we are running regular fundraising events and have set up a Go Fund Me page.
+We are currently trying to raise funds for a new outdoor area at Beacon Hill School, and we are running regular fundraising events and have set up a Go Fund Me page.
+Click on the link below to access this page.

-Our Family support worker is Emma Paterson, she is the first port of call for advice for the family and can direct you to whoever you need.
-Emma is happy to discuss any questions in relation to the Early Help Assessment process and can be contacted by calling the School office, she is also available at all of our coffee mornings
+We have just appointed a new Family Liaison/Support Worker - more details to follow.
+She is the first port of call for advice for the family and can direct you to whoever you need to speak to.
+She will also be happy to discuss any questions in relation to the Early Help Assessment process and can be contacted by calling the School office.
+Please note that, in addition, our Family Liaison/Support Worker will be available at all of our coffee mornings in school.

 Coffee mornings